 Press I to activate image-based recording.

 Change recognition level

-- Ranorex Recorder identifies every UI-element during the recording.
+- Ranorex Recorder identifies every UI element during the recording.

-Recognition level change by mouse wheel zoom
+Recognition level changes as the mouse wheel is scrolled